Printable Conversion Charts For Measurements

 Q: Are there online calculators for unit conversions?

 A: Yes, many websites and apps offer unit conversion calculators.
 These calculators can be helpful for complex conversions or when you don't have access to printed charts.
-However, understanding the underlying principles remains crucial for independent problem-solving and to avoid relying solely on technology.
+Still, understanding the underlying principles remains crucial for independent problem-solving and to avoid relying solely on technology.

 Q: Why is the metric system preferred in science?